David Morgan and Mary Hinde

 Watertight – completed!

-The gutters that were put in place in the 1920’s, made from left over military surplus from WW1(!), were replaced with new copper gutters and down pipes.
+The gutters that were put in place in the 1920’s, made from left over military surplus from WW1, were replaced with new copper gutters and down pipes.
 Four new down pipes were installed with the extra wide gutters to capture the large amount of water that is caught on the roof.
 The clay drain pipes, which were often broken or blocked, were replaced with a new drainage system.

-Walls and Windows – Commenced May 2023 (Current work)
+Exterior Walls and Windows – completed!

 An engineering report identified significant repairs and maintainence that was required to preserve the beautiful sandstone exterior walls of All Saints’.